 Consumers Feast on Restaurant Ratings

-STANFORD GRADUATE SCHOOL OF BUSINESS—In 1998, the County of Los Angeles set out to create a report card grading the hygiene of all restaurants.
-Phillip Leslie, associate professor of strategic management at the Stanford Graduate School of Business, saw the new law as an opportunity to study the effects of information on consumers and on market outcome.
-"We wanted to look at how responsive consumers were to that information and whether that translated to responsiveness by restaurants to improve product quality," says Leslie.
+In 1998, the County of Los Angeles set out to create a report card grading the hygiene of all restaurants.
+Phillip Leslie, associate professor of strategic management at Stanford GSB, saw the new law as an opportunity to study the effects of information on consumers and on market outcome.
+“We wanted to look at how responsive consumers were to that information and whether that translated to responsiveness by restaurants to improve product quality,” says Leslie.

 What he found was overwhelming evidence that not only did consumers change their behavior once the ratings became public by frequenting restaurants with better scores, but restaurants also improved their hygiene levels.
 And he saw an additional benefit: fewer hospitalizations due to food-related illnesses.
 “We found that better information causes a change in the behavior of restaurants and consumers, and resulted in an improvement in public health,” says Leslie.